Russian, East European, and Eurasian Studies

 The Center for Russian, East European, and Eurasian Studies Resource Center houses about five hundred books and journals on the region, as well as audio and video recordings.
 More than sixty faculty members regularly teach courses dealing with Russia, Eastern Europe, and Eurasia.

 Areas of Study

 The Master of Arts in Russian, East European, and Eurasian studies is a two-year, multidisciplinary program that offers advanced scholarly training for students who seek integrated knowledge of the language, history, society, and culture of the former Soviet Union and Eastern/Central/Southeast Europe, or one or more of their subareas.
-The program is designed for students preparing for careers in the professions, and for those seeking an intermediate, interdisciplinary master’s degree before pursuing a doctorate in a particular discipline.
-Within the requirements of the program, the student may choose an individual course of study to meet his or her needs and may have a broader choice of courses than is possible in a disciplinary master’s degree program.
+The program is designed for students preparing for careers in the professions and for those seeking an intermediate, interdisciplinary master’s degree before pursuing a doctorate in a particular discipline.
+Within the requirements of the program, students may choose an individual course of study to meet their needs, with a broader choice of courses than is possible in a traditional disciplinary master’s degree program.

-Students who complete this degree are expected to have an extensive understanding of the country or countries of their specialization, including a working knowledge of one of the region’s languages.
+Candidates for the degree are expected to acquire extensive knowledge of the country or countries of their specialization, as well as working competence in one of the region’s languages.